SpartnerNL/laravel-excel-docs/3.1/exports/column-formatting.md

 ## Auto size

-If you want Laravel Excel to perform an automatic width calculation, you need implement the `ShouldAutoSize` interface, like the following code.
+If you want Laravel Excel to perform an automatic width calculation, you need to implement the `ShouldAutoSize` interface, like the following code.

 ```php
 namespace App\Exports;